groveco/django-segments/readme.rst

     u = SegmentableUser()
     s = Segment(definition = "select * from %s" % SegmentableUser._meta.db_table)
-    print u.is_member(s)  # "True"
+    s.refresh() # Run the query and save the results to Redis print u.is_member(s)  # "True"

 You can use it for targeting marketing offers at certain users, building mailing lists, identifying "good" vs. "bad" customers, and quickly adding all sorts of properties on user records into the django admin without having to write or deploy code.